 Tinea incognito refers to a more extensive and less well recognised fungal skin infection that results from the use of steroids to treat an initial fungal infection.

 This often occurs when the initial presentation of ringworm was misdiagnosed as dermatitis and a topical steroid was prescribed.
 The steroid improves the itching and inflammation but accelerates the growth of the fungal infection by dampening the immune response in the local area.
 When the steroid is stopped the itchy rash caused by the fungus returns and is much worse than previously.
-It may be less recognisable as ringworm due to a less well demarcated boarder and less scales, giving rise to the incognito name.
+It may be less recognisable as ringworm due to a less well-demarcated border and fewer scales, giving rise to the incognito name.

 Last updated January 2020